| Title: | Phylogenetic Flow Objects for Easy Manipulation and Modelling of Data on Phylogenetic Trees and Graphs |

 https://datadryad.org/stash/dataset/doi:10.5061/dryad.723m1

-objectMake a plot for a pf
+pf objectMake a plot for a pf object

-## S3 method for class 'pf' plot(x, columns = NULL, layout = "fan", suppress_tiplabels = FALSE, ...)
+## S3 method for class 'pf' plot(x, columns = NULL, layout = "fan", suppress_tiplabels = FALSE, ...)## S3 method for class 'pf' plot(x, columns = NULL, layout = "fan", suppress_tiplabels = FALSE, ...)

 x |